loadays/pelican-site/content/pages/faq.md

 Infrastructure
 --------------
 We'll provide internet access for all visitors.
-This year our WiFi network will be sponsored by [http://www.unix-solutions.be/](http://www.unix-solutions.be/).
-Expect a state of the art WiFi network.
-There will also be a place where you can connect your laptop to the wired network and power outlets.
-But bring your own cable.

 *SSID : LOAD*